 Spanish food is completely different from Mexican or any other Latin American cuisine.
 Hot sauce is not common in Spanish cooking, not even as a condiment.
 The bottles of hot sauce at supermarkets are bland in comparison to the spiciness of Mexican dishes.
 Most Spaniards I know do not (and cannot) eat spicy food.

 Bullfighting is certainly one of Spain’s long-standing traditions and draws enormous crowds, but its popularity has slowly declined — and controversiality risen — in light of burgeoning movements against animal cruelty.
 It is illegal in the Canary Islands.
 It’s also illegal in Catalonia in 2010, though partly for political reasons.

 These days, the sport is most popular mainly in the south of Spain, the region around Madrid, and the northern region of Navarra.
-This is where the San Fermín (Running of the Bulls) festival runs in Pamplona every July.
+This is where perhaps Spain’s most famous festival, the San Fermín (Running of the Bulls) festival, runs in Pamplona every July.

 Given all that, the average Spaniard has likely never been to a bullfight.
 As for the residents of Pamplona, many locals actually leave town around San Fermín in July, having developed a distaste for the influx of tourists and price hikes in restaurants and bars.